The mixing console is an essential gear in Pro studios as well as in Live music.

-So, as a music producer, you must know what is mixing console and how does it work?
+So, as a music producer, you must know what is mixing consoles is and how does it work?

-In this article, I will introduce you with the typical mixing console and all the parts of it.
+In this article, I will introduce you to the typical mixing console and all the parts of it.

 What is Mixing Console or Mixer?

-Mixing consoles is an electronic device which combines different input sound signals such as mic and acoustic instrument, electric or electronic instruments and recorded music, allow you to change the level, tone, and/or dynamics of audio signals and sum them up to produce the combined output signals.
-These output signals can then be broadcast, amplified through an amplifier or recorded for future listening.
+Mixing consoles is an electronic device that combines different input sound signals such as mic and acoustic instrument, electric or electronic instruments, and recorded music, allowing you to change the level, tone, and/or dynamics of audio signals and sum them up to produce the combined output signals.
+These output signals can then be broadcast, amplified through an amplifier, or recorded for future listening.

-According to input and output signal options, there are 2 types of mixing consoles exists.
+According to input and output signal options, there are 2 types of mixing consoles that exist.

 - Analog Mixing consoles (Support only analog inputs signals)